-То: You say: Interrupt Speaker Second Needed Debatable Amendable Vote Needed Adjourn "I move that we adjourn" No Yes No No Majority Recess "I move that we recess until" No Yes No Yes Majority Complain about noise, room temperature, etc. "Point of privilege" Yes No No No Chair Decide Suspend further consideration of something "I move that we table i t" No Yes No No Majority End debate "I move the previous question" or "I move to call the question" No Yes No No 2/3 Postpone consideration of something "I move we postpone this matter until" No Yes Yes Yes Majority Amend a motion "I move that this motion be amended by" No Yes yes Yes Majority Introduce business (a primary motion) "I move that" No Yes Yes Yes Majority d points are listed in established orde listed below, but you may introduce a - · · · To: You say: Interrupt Speaker Second Needed Debatable Amendable Vote Needed Object to procedure or You say: "Point of order" • Debatable No Amendable No Object to procedure or personal affront Speaker Needed Object to procedure or personal affront Request information Ask for vote by actual count to "Point of order" Speaker Yes Needed No No No Chair decides Object to procedure or personal affront Request information Ask for vote by actual count to verify voice vote Object to considering some undiplomatic or improper "Point of order" "Point of information" Speaker Yes Yes Must be done before new Needed No No No No Chair decides None None unless someone To: Object to procedure or personal affront Request information Ask for vote by actual count to verify voice vote Object to considering some undiplomatic or improper matter Take up matter previously tabled Point of order" Point of information" I call for a division of the house" I object to consideration of this Speaker Yes Yes Must be done before new motion Needed No No No No No No No No No Chair decides None None unless someone objects Object to procedure or personal affront Request information Ask for vote by actual count to verify voice vote Object to considering some undiplomatic or improper matter Take up matter previously "Point of order" "Point of information" "I call for a division of the house" "I object to consideration of this question" Speaker Yes Yes Must be done before new motion Yes Needed No No No No No No No No No No Chair decides None None unless someone objects 2/3 Object to procedure or personal affront Request information Ask for vote by actual count to verify voice vote Object to considering some undiplomatic or improper matter Take up matter previously tabled Reconsider something "Point of order" "Point of information" "I call for a division of the house" "I object to consideration of this question" "I move we take from the table" "I move we now (or later) reconsider Speaker Yes Yes Must be done before new motion Yes Yes Yes Yes Needed No No No No Ves No No No No Only i f original motion was No No No No Chair decides None None unless someone objects 2/3 Majority
+То: You say: Interrupt Speaker Second Needed Debatable Amendable Vote Needed эреакеі Neeueu Adjourn "I move that we adjourn" No Yes No No Majority Recess "I move that we recess until" No Yes No Yes Majority Complain about noise, room temperature, etc. "Point of privilege" Yes No No No Chair Decides Suspend further consideration of something "I move that we table i t" No Yes No No Majority End debate "I move the previous question" or "I move to call the question" No Yes No No 2/3 Postpone consideration of something "I move we postpone this matter until" No Yes Yes Yes Majority Amend a motion "I move that this motion be amended by" No Yes yes Yes Majority Introduce business (a primary motion) "I move that" No Yes Yes Yes Majority

+The above listed motions and points are listed in established order of precedence.
+When any one of them is pending, you may not introduce another that is listed below, but you may introduce another that is listed above it.

+То: You say: Interrupt Speaker Second Needed Debatable Amendable Vote Needed Object to procedure or personal affront "Point of order" Yes No No No Chair decides Request information "Point of information" Yes No No No None Ask for vote by actual count to verify voice vote "I call for a division of the house" Must be done before new motion No No No None unless someone objects Object to considering some undiplomatic or improper matter "I object to consideration of this question" Yes No No No 2/3 Take up matter previously tabled "I move we take from the table" Yes Yes No No Majority Reconsider something already disposed of "I move we now (or later) reconsider our action relative to" Yes Yes Only i f original motion was datable No Majority Consider something out of its scheduled order "I move we suspend the rules and consider" No Yes No No 2/3 Vote on a ruling by the Chair "I appeal the Chair's decision" Yes Yes Yes No Majority

+The motions, points and proposals I i sted above have no established order of preference; any of them may be introduced at any time except when meeting is considering one of the top three I i sted from the first chart (Motion to Adjourn, Recess or Point of Privilege).